zeux/zeux.github.io/_posts/2023-04-28-triangle-backface-culling.md

     determinant(mat3(vertexClip[a], vertexClip[b], vertexClip[c])) > 0;
 ```

-Either of the above formula results in rejecting backfacing triangles precisely, reaching ~50% culling efficiency.
+Either of the above formulas results in rejecting backfacing triangles precisely, reaching ~50% culling efficiency.
 But, why repeat the work the hardware is doing anyway - wouldn't a fixed function unit be more efficient?

 As briefly noted before, on some hardware when using traditional rasterization pipeline, the driver may end up doing some amount of per-triangle culling in the synthesized shaders.
-Notably, on AMD GPUs radv driver - and likely other drivers - [does this for backface, frustum and small primitive culling](https://timur.hu/blog/2022/what-is-ngg), using some heuristics to decide whether this is worthwhile.
+Notably, on AMD GPUs radv driver - and likely other drivers - [does this for backface, frustum, and small primitive culling](https://timur.hu/blog/2022/what-is-ngg), using some heuristics to decide whether this is worthwhile.

 The intuition behind why this can be beneficial lies in the imbalance between fixed function geometry units and shader units.
 Going back to Radeon 5700 XT as an example, with its four primitive units it can cull 8 triangles per cycle.
-At the same time, that GPU has 40 compute units, with each unit dispatching up to 64 scalar multiply-adds per cycle, that adds up to ~2560 multiply-adds per cycle.
+At the same time, that GPU has 40 compute units, with each unit dispatching up to 64 scalar multiply-adds per cycle, which adds up to ~2560 multiply-adds per cycle.
 A 3x3 matrix determinant (above) takes ~9 scalar multiply-adds, so theoretically we should be able to cull ~280 triangles per cycle using ALUs.
 Of course, this speed of light computation omits a lot of details, and some of the shader units may be busy executing other workloads (although for geometry-heavy passes like depth prepass or shadowmap pass the bottleneck is likely going to be in rasterization), but ultimately it's clear that in certain cases it's possible to dramatically outperform the fixed function culling hardware.

 In fact, because AMD drivers tend to use shader culling when using traditional rasterization pipeline (at least, on desktop), using some form of fine-grained shader culling may be required to reach performance parity with mesh shading pipeline, as - at least as of this writing and on radv - mesh shaders do not get any form of shader culling by default.